th1j5/ouroboros.rocks/content/en/blog/20210402-multicast.md

 through this phase.
 A unicast layer, may, in addition, periodically disseminate information that enables _FORWARDING_.
-We call this dissemination function _ROUTING_, but if you know a better word that avoids confusion, we'll take it. _ROUTING_ is distinct from adjancy management, in the sense that adjancy management is administrative, and tells the networks which links it is allowed to use, which links _exist_. _ROUTING- will make use of these links and make decisions when they are unavailable, for instance due to failures.
+We call this dissemination function _ROUTING_, but if you know a better word that avoids confusion, we'll take it. _ROUTING_ is distinct from adjacency management, in the sense that adjacency management is administrative, and tells the networks which links it is allowed to use, which links _exist_. _ROUTING- will make use of these links and make decisions when they are unavailable, for instance due to failures.